-- A camp stove, which provides a quick meal without charring a single stone. - Packing thermal clothing has much less impact than depending on building a fire for warmth. - Due to rapid and extreme changes in weather, hypothermia is a risk and has potential for an impacting rescue.
-Plan ahead by bringing waterproof clothing and a couple of spare warm layers to reduce chances of exposure. - Packing a lightweight trowel allows us to properly dispose of human waste. - In muddy areas-where we might want to step on trackside vegetation to keep our feet dry-gaiters or weatherproof boots allow us to forge ahead without getting wet.
-(In areas where Phytophthora is present or suspected walk around muddy areas to avoid collecting mud in your boot treads and spreading the disease.) - Packing lightweight camp shoes can reduce the impact of surfaces around camp. - Bringing collapsible water carrying containers gives you the flexibility of choosing to camp in appropriate minimal impact sites when they are further away from a water source.
+- A camp stove, which provides a quick meal without charring a single stone or destroying cover for wildlife. - Packing thermal clothing has much less impact than depending on building a fire for warmth. - Packing a lightweight trowel allows us to dispose of human waste properly. - In muddy areas-where we might want to step on trackside vegetation and widen the track to keep our feet dry-gaiters or weatherproof boots allow us to continue ahead without getting wet. - Packing lightweight camp shoes can reduce the impact of surfaces around camp. - Bringing collapsible water carrying containers gives you the flexibility of choosing to camp in appropriate minimal impact sites when they are further away from a water source. - A lightweight fly instead of a tent might create less of a footprint if used properly.